Each year thousands of football fans from all over the world flock to Camp Nou - the home of Barcelona FC.

 Monday - Saturday: 10:00 - 20:00

 The Camp Nou Experience tour will satisfy football lovers from all over the world.
-The tour gives you unfetted access to 'behind the scenes' action - you will see where it all happens during the matches.
-The Museum Tour is concise, entertaining and will appeal to a wide range of fans of all ages.
+The tour gives you unfettered access to 'behind the scenes' action - you will see where it all happens during the matches.
+The Museum tour is concise, entertaining and will appeal to a wide range of fans of all ages.
 On my visit it was easy to see why Camp Nou is one of Barcelona's number one tourist attractions and a must visit for any serious football fan visiting Barcelona.

 If you are interested in attending a football match at Barcelona FC and would like to find out how to purchase your tickets in advance of your trip see our article on How to purchase Barcelona FC match tickets.